Isaacwilliam4/INSyT/README.md

 It will also place new lines into a redis queue for classification and analysis, as well as process those jobs.

-**Note:** Currently the file watcher will clear the database every time you run it.
-This will be changed in the future.

 ### Custom database paths
 The INSyT sqlite database is by default contained at `~/.cache/insyt/insyt.db`.
 You can also pass in a different database filename using the --db flag.
 For example:
 ```bash